SSG-DRD-IOT/lab-eis-configurations-overview/understanding_ri_to_eis_conversion.md

 `process` : The method used for inferencing and capturing the inference output.

-We will use the main python script from the [reference implementation](https://github.com/intel-iot-devkit/restricted-zone-notifier-python/blob/master/application/restricted_zone_notifier.py) as a basis in creating these three methods and add them to our **restrictedzone.py** file.

 ### Import modules and create Classifier class

 First we will import all python modules that will be used in the classifier algorithm and create the main **Classifier** class which will contain our methods: